-Substantial Assurance Controls are robust and well managed Risk, governance and control procedures are effective in supporting the delivery of any related objectives.
-Any exposure to potential weakness is low and the materiality of any consequent risk is negligible.
-Reasonable Assurance Controls are adequate but require improvement Some improvements are required to enhance the adequacy and effectiveness of procedures.
-There are weaknesses in the risk, governance and/or control procedures in place but not of a significant nature.
-Limited Assurance Controls are developing but weak There are weaknesses in the current risk, governance and/or control procedures that either do, or could, affect the delivery of any related objectives.
-Exposure to the weaknesses identified is moderate and being mitigated.
-Insufficient Assurance Controls are not acceptable and have notable weaknesses There are significant weaknesses in the current risk, governance and/or control procedures, to the extent that the delivery of objectives is at risk.
-Exposure to the weaknesses identified is sizeable and requires urgent mitigating action.
+nable Some improvements are required to nce enhance the adequacy and effectiveness of Is are procedures.
+There are weaknesses in the Ite but risk, governance and/or control procedures ement in place but not of a significant nature. l nce Is are ping ak There are weaknesses in the current risk, governance and/or control procedures that either do, or could, affect the delivery of any related objectives.
+Exposure to the weaknesses identified is moderate and being mitigated. cient There are significant weaknesses in the nce current risk, governance and/or control ls are procedures, to the extent that the delivery of able objectives is at risk.
+Exposure to the have weaknesses identified is sizeable and esses requires urgent mitigating action.